How to set up a PT company in Indonesia? [Updated 2024]

 • Complete the registration process and obtain the OSS number, which serves as proof of your company's legality and facilitates future permit applications.

-Step 10: Apply for Company Registration Certificate (TDP) and relevant licenses
+Step 10: Apply for a Company Registration Certificate (TDP) and relevant licenses

 • Depending on your business activities, apply for additional licenses and permits required by relevant authorities.